Axway/api-builder-docs/content/en/docs/guide_openapi/request_handling.md

 ## HTTP Requests

-{{% variables/apibuilder_prod_name %}} will process HTTP requests.
+{{% variables/apibuilder_prod_name %}} will pre-process HTTP requests.
+Any errors processing, decoding, or validating the request will result in an [automatic response](#automatic-responses).

-* Any request failing authentication will result in an an automatic [`401 Unauthorized`](#unauthorized-401) error response being sent to the client.
-The flow will not be executed.
-* Any request for an unimplemented method will result in an automatic [`404 Not Found`](#not-found-404) error response being sent to the client.
-* Any request for a bound OpenAPI operation that fails to parse, or fails to validate with respect to the OpenAPI specification, will result in an automatic [`400 Bad Request`](#bad-request-errors-400) error response being sent to the client.
-The flow will not be executed.

-If the HTTP request matches a bound OpenAPI operation, then the request will be handled as described in the following sections.
-A request must successfully be decoded, and pass validation (if applicable) before the flow is executed.
 Flows will only ever be executed with valid inputs.
+If the HTTP request matches a bound OpenAPI operation, then all of the defined OpenAPI operation inputs are gathered into [flow inputs](#flow-inputs) and handled as described in the following sections.

 ## Flow inputs